fly-apps/fly-etcd/README.md

 ```

-**2. If the Member happens to hold leaderer, transfer that leadership.**
+**2. If the Member happens to be the leader, transfer leadership.**

 ```
 etcdctl move-leader <target-member-id>